The Art of Letting Go: Background and release

-Controversy

 After its release on Facebook, Carey faced problems with the uploaded version of the song.
 An unmastered, old mix of "The Art of Letting Go" was premiered instead of the proper and mastered version, which led the singer to explain on the social media: "A mistake was made by a brand new sound engineer whose only task was to press the space bar and upload the song to Facebook, while [we] partied while listening to the properly mixed & mastered version of ‘The Art of Letting Go’ on repeat from my iPod on my home speakers, [...] [t]here was no reason for me to wonder if the final mix we were listening to in that room together was different than what you were listening to!"
 She also went on to explain that both versions were not crucially different, noting: "Like I always say, I am involved with every record I make, from the inception to the completion of the song.
 Every nuance of the beat or vocal matters to me.
 Even if the differences may seem slight to you, I had put time, effort and emotions into ‘The Art of Letting Go’ and the real mix is how I intended for you to hear the song."

 Composition and lyrical interpretation

 "The Art of Letting Go" was written and produced by Mariah Carey and Rodney Jerkins.
-It is an empowering, slow-burning and classic R&B and gospel ballad.
+It is an empowering, slow-burning, classic R&B and gospel ballad.
 Its main instrumentation consists in the use of the piano, strings, and guitar.
 It opens with a "demo-style loop" with a faux vinyl surface noise.
 As the song progresses, "small electronic drum keeps time as a piano riff plays alongside an orchestral string arrangement," with "small influences of jazz in the instrumentation, as the piano shuffles along to the beat," as noted by Music Times's Carolyn Menyes.
 It also features "a bolero-like crescendo with organ and strings," noted Brian Mansfield of USA Today.
 Its final chorus is "backed by a gospel choir," with the track "closing out with a long, impressive belted note."
 Tara Nicodemo, writing for Ryan Seacrest website, explained that "[t]he song structure is different than Mariah usually offers, but has similar qualities to her 1990 ballad, 'Vision of Love,' which gives [it] a nostalgic touch."
 Dupri echoed the same sentiment, describing it as "the 2014 version of 'Vision of Love', with Carey also stating, "it's certainly not an exact replica of 'Vision of Love,' [but] it has the similar starkness and not-overproduced feel of the demo of [it]."